mdn/translated-content/files/ru/web/html/element/input/number/index.md

 `<input type="number">` elements can help simplify your work when building the user interface and logic for entering numbers into a form.
 When you create a number input with the proper `type` value, `number`, you get automatic validation that the entered text is a number, and usually a set of up and down buttons to step the value up and down.

+> [!WARNING]
-> **Предупреждение:** **Important**: Bear in mind that logically you should not be able to enter characters inside a number of input other than numbers.
-There seems to be some disagreement about this among browsers; see [Firefox bug 1398528](https://bugzil.la/1398528).
+> Logically, you should not be able to enter characters inside a number input other than numbers.
+Some browsers allow invalid characters, others do not; see [Firefox bug 1398528](https://bugzil.la/1398528).

 > [!NOTE]
 > It's crucial to remember that a user can tinker with your HTML behind the scenes, so your site _must not_ use simple client-side validation for any security purposes.
 You _must_ verify on the server side any transaction in which the provided value may have any security implications of any kind.